CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.8 Storage Solutions.md

 ### 1.3 Delimitation

-In this module storage systems are considered together with the associated storage networks.
+In this module, storage systems are considered together with the associated storage networks.
 Backup devices that are connected to the storage system or to the storage network are not considered here, but are treated in block OPS.1.2.2 * Archiving *.
 Conceptual aspects of data backup are explained in the module CON.3 * Data backup concept *.
 In addition, no requirements for file servers are described.
 These can be found in the module APP.3.3 * Fileserver *.

 If external service providers are used to run a storage solution, the requirements of the module OPS.2.1 * Outsourcing for Customers * must be considered separately.